 Throughout her life, Hurston, dedicated herself to promoting and studying black culture.
 She traveled to both Haiti and Jamaica to study the religions of the African diaspora.
 Her findings were also included in several newspapers throughout the United States.
 Hurston often incorporated her research into her fictional writing.
 As an author Hurston, started publishing short stories as early as 1920.
 Unfortunately, her work was ignored by the mainstream literary audience for years.
 However, she gained a following among African Americans.
 In 1935, she published Mules and Men.
 She later, collaborated with Langston Hughes to create the play, Mule Bone.
 She published three books between 1934 and 1939.
 One of her most popular works was Their Eyes were Watching God.
 The fictional story chronicled the tumultuous life of Janie Crawford.
 Hurston broke literary norms by focusing her work on the experience of a black woman.

 Hurston was not only a writer, she also dedicated her life to educating others about the arts.
 In 1934, she established a school of dramatic arts at Bethune-Cookman College.
 Five years later she worked as a drama teacher at the North Carolina College for Negroes at Durham.
 Although Hurston eventually received praise for her works, she was often underpaid.
 Therefore, she remained in debt and poverty.
 After years of writing, Hurston had to enter the St. Lucie County Welfare Home as she was unable to take care of herself.
 Hurston died of heart disease on January 28, 1960.
 At first, her remains were placed in an unmarked grave.
 In 1972, author Alice Walker located her grave and created a marker.
 Although, Hurston’s work was not widely known during her life, in death she ranks among the best writers of the 20th century.
-Her work continuous to influences writers throughout the world.
+Her work continues to influences writers throughout the world.

 By: Arlisha R. Norwood, NWHM Fellow